giacomomarchioro/pyPDFlicenseschecker/README.md

 ## Using the application programming interface (API)

-The software offer also an API for automating the process:
+You can also import the package as a module:

 ```python
 import PDFlicenseschecker